 Samsung has always been the forerunner in developing smoother and faster communication services and was also the first company to commercialize CDMA (Code-Division Multiple Access).
 It is continuing the evolution of its technological expertise, the latest product of which is a chipset that supports 28 GHz, 5G spectrum, in-home devices, base stations, and network core equipment.
-The chipset in question has been launched at the ongoing Mobile World Congress.
+The chipset in question was launched at the ongoing Mobile World Congress.

-This chipset will allow 5G base stations to automatically recognize Samsung’s 5G devices when installed in home and enterprises and provide said devices with broadband services reaching a speed of up to 16 GBPS.
+This chipset will allow 5G base stations to automatically recognize Samsung’s 5G devices when installed in homes and enterprises and provide said devices with broadband services reaching a speed of up to 16 GBPS.
 On the other hand, the network core equipment will be responsible for resource management and real-time data traffic distribution.

 To begin commercializing 5G, an ecosystem comprising of manufacturers of chipsets, devices, and other equipment needs to be created.
 Samsung’s end-to-end solutions deal with each aspect of this 5G network cycle, allowing it to enable the early commercialization of 5G with stable service quality.
 This may be counted as a reason why Verizon, the largest mobile network operator in the US, selected Samsung as its vendor.